-When you first start out as a Virtual Assistant, you’ll need to have a good think about what services you want to provide.
-If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs doing but, if you’re like I was when I first started and you haven’t, here’s a few things to think about that might help you work it out.
+When you first become a Virtual Assistant, you need to have a good think about what services you want to provide.
+If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs help with but if you haven’t, here are a few things to think about that should help you decide what services to offer your clients.

 What are you good at and what do you like doing?

-Because they’re often two different things!
+Because they’re often two very different things!

 How do you want to work?

-Think about whether you:
+Have a think about whether you:

-- Any existing client work
+- Your existing client work.

-- Your health
+- Your health.

-- A million other things
+- A million other things.

-Make sure that the tasks you take on work for you, because versatility really is the best thing about being a Virtual Assistant!
+Make sure that the tasks you take on work for you because versatility really is the best thing about being a Virtual Assistant!

 Keep it simple

 But if you can help everybody, you’re suddenly competing with every other VA who claims to do the same and you’re then only competing on price – which you’ll never win without bankrupting yourself.

-If you offer the things you know how to do, are good at, like doing, and want to keep doing then both you and your clients will always be happy.
+If you offer things you know how to do, are good at doing, like doing, and want to keep doing then you and your clients will always be happy bunnies.